-

 - Provide culturally sensitive care and education

-Psychosocial Support Services/Assessment
+Psychosocial Support Services/Assessment- Distress screening

 - Strategies for coping: disease, treatment, distress/anxiety